Joint Venture AgreementA Joint Venture Agreement allows two or more parties to enter into a legally binding business contract.

 What are the differences between a joint venture agreement and a partnership agreement?

-Should I use a partnership agreement?
+Should I use a partnership agreement or a joint venture agreement?

 A joint venture agreement allows the individuals to have access to new markets, technology and staff.
 If flexibility is a key feature you’re looking for in a partnership business then the joint venture agreement may be more fitting for you.
 With the ability to share financial risks individuals are able to approach each other (even if they’re competitors!).
-This can provide business opportunities, although not ongoing, it can enable a one off ‘undertaking’ with the ability to go back to being competitors in the business world.

 Advantages of a Joint Venture Agreement